HomeTimeline

 2. Summe, Sheryl Spradling.
 Homewood: The Life of a City.
 Homewood, Alabama: Friends of the Homewood Public Library, 2001.

-For additional research resources, please see "About the Project" page.
+Find additional research resources on the "About the Project" page.